-- 7. Vector or Matrix

-- 8. Eigenvectors.

 - 9. Basis.

 - 10. Orthogonal Basis.

 - 11. Ordering.

 While Open Response, Computer Code and Ordering are not used in our Linear Algebra course, all other types of questions are used.
 The first seven types of questions are self-explanatory.
-Question types 8 - 11 do not have a unique answer.
+Question types 8-11 do not have a unique answer.
 For instance, Eigenvectors are determined up to a multiplicative constant, they can be ordered differently, and eigenvectors corresponding to the same eigenvalue may come as different linear combinations.
 The autograding algorithm accounts for all this.